Data-Driven-Computational-Geotechnics/Probabilistic-Models-for-FFP-Interpretation/README.md

 ## 4. Data

-All notebooks expect an input dataset in Excel format (e.g. `FFP_Data.xlsx`) containing FFP measurements and target geotechnical response(s).
+All notebooks expect an input dataset in Excel format (e.g. `FFP_Data.xlsx`) containing FFP measurements and quasi-static tip resistance.

 A typical structure is: